musk-hash-rats/p2c2r/docs/THE_VISION.md

 ### For Gamers Who Can't Afford Hardware
 - **No $2000 gaming PC needed**
 - **No cloud gaming subscription** ($20/month saved)
-- Play Cyberpunk 2077 on a 2015 MacBook Air
+- Play modern AAA game on a 2015 MacBook Air
 - Community makes it possible

 ### For Community Helpers
 - **Your idle GPU helps someone game**
-- When you're at work → Your PC helps a kid play Minecraft
+- When you're at work → Your PC helps a kid play voxel game
 - When you're asleep → Your rig helps a student play Elden Ring
 - **Optional**: Get paid $0.10-0.15/hour (beer money)
 - **Or**: Volunteer to help the community (distributed computing)